 | The Thomaston Historical Society is an

 active group with many offerings including meetings with

 writing; celebrating the birthday of General Henry Knox each July

 in cooperation with The General Henry Knox Museum; opening one of

 beginning with the first exploration by an Englishman in 1605.

 There are extensive archives

 for research of local families, events and businesses, war records,

 many photographs and paintings, maps and memorabilia dating

 back to the Colonial era.
 The museum is open in the summer on

-Tuesdays, Wednesdays and Thursdays between 2 and 4 P.M. and by appointment throughout the year.
+Tuesdays, Wednesdays and Thursdays between 2 and 4 P.M. and on

 To make an appointment please

 call either (207) 354-2314 or (207) 354-4121.
 To leave a message

 or to speak with someone during museum hours, please call (207) 354-2295.

 Admission to the museum

 is free and there is always someone in attendance to answer

 your questions and show you around the facility.
 Please make

 sure to visit our book and gift shop while you are there.

 The building is handicapped

 accessible with a ramp for entering the first floor meeting

 room and a chair lift to the second story of the museum.

 The location of the Farmhouse is at 80 Knox Street.

 Knox Street begins in the center of town where the traffic light

 is located at intersection of Main (U.S. Route 1) and Knox Streets.

 through the center of town.
 At the light, turn south and head towards

 the river.
 When you get to the railroad tracks, stop, look to your

 left.
 The society's building is visible at that point, part way up

 the gravel road.